Welcome, Traveler. You are on the Serpent Quest.

-Join Emmet and Nomi as they are pulled into an ancient quest where they are called to exercise more courage and faith than they ever could imagine—unlocking secret riddles and following the path of the Serpent Slayer.
+Fleeing a neighborhood bully, Emmet and Nomi are pulled into an ancient quest, and now they must escape far more powerful enemies.
+Join them as they unlock secret riddles and follow the path of the Serpent Slayer.

-The Serpent Slayer and Scroll of Riddles is a time travel adventure with a twist—middle graders will discover biblical, theological themes as they travel through God's Word.
-By placing the characters into Bible events, Champ Thornton and Andrew Naselli show the Bible is far from being a boring book full of instructions and reveal life-changing truths readers will never forget.
+The Serpent Slayer and the Scroll of Riddles is a time travel adventure with a twist—middle school students will discover theological themes as they travel through God's Word.
+By placing the characters into Bible events, Champ Thornton and Andrew Naselli show the Bible is far from being a boring book full of instructions.
+Readers will discover life-changing truths they'll never forget.

 Champ Thornton, PhD, is an associate pastor at Ogletown Baptist Church in Newark, Delaware.
 He has pastored in South Carolina and served as director of SOMA, a ministry training school in Columbus, Ohio.
 He is host of In the Word, On the Go, a ten-minute podcast for families and is the award-winning author of several books, including The Radical Book for Kids, Pass It On, Radically Different, Why Do We Say Good Night?, and The Serpent Slayer and the Scroll of Riddles.
 Champ and his wife, Robben, have three children.